endless-sky/rfcs/rfcs/0051-jump-arrive-depart-modifiers.md

 The keywords might be named differently and we might change the workings of one or more features (instead of some maximum ranges, use minimum ranges).

 # Unresolved Questions
-As indicated above, `combat visiblity` still has quite some room for improvement.
+As indicated above, `combat visibility` still has quite some room for improvement.
 Players might also want to set the arrive distances manualy.
 That is not included in this RFC (neither why we don't allow it and neither how it would work if we do allow it).